Mrczarny/OptiConfig/README.md

 ### Installation
 There is no installation needed, OptiConfig is portable.

-1. Get a latest version from: https://www.mediafire.com/file/ykskgsgxyvc1pcx/OptiConfig1.0.1.1.zip/file
+1. Get a latest version from: https://github.com/Mrczarny/OptiConfig/releases or https://www.mediafire.com/folder/7g8yrzlexmhct/OptiConfig
 2. Unzip folder
 3. And run .exe file